willurd/chimp/README.md

 ## TODO

+* Fix ' | Chimp' duplication in the title (when more than one PDF is opened without refreshing the window)
+* Layout sidebar icons vertically on the left (or right, configurable) of the application (the icons are always visible - clicking the icon of the visible panel will close it)
+* Add a light theme (configurable, saved to Dropbox)
 * Location history with back/forward buttons (for example, follow a link to another part of the PDF, hit "back" to go back to where you were)
+* Digital book darts (add a marker anywhere on the left or right side of a page - useful for marking where in a page your are reading, especially for multi-column pages)
+  * Click+drag a marker to move it
+  * Click a marker's "x" (only visible on hover) to delete it
+  * Save markers to Dropbox along with the the PDF's saved location/config
+* Saved searches (usually, PDFs don't change so you should only have to perform a serach once - save searches and their results)
+* Note taking (not like sticky notes, just a list of notes in the sidebar that you can add to or edit)